Nicaragua under growing pressure to end crackdown on political opponents

 His sister, Cristina Chamorro Barrios, a potential presidential contender, was placed under house arrest earlier this month after prosecutors charged her with money laundering and sought to ban her from the race.

-On Monday, Nicaraguan police also said they had placed former first lady Maria Fernanda Flores Lanzas under house arrest for alleged crimes against the state, the Associated Press reported.
+On Monday, Nicaraguan police also said they had placed former first lady María Fernanda Flores Lanzas under house arrest for alleged crimes against the state, the Associated Press reported.

-The “gravity and intensification of the brutal crackdown on the Nicaraguan opposition eliminates any possibility of a free and fair presidential election in November,” Jose Miguel Vivanco, Americas director at Human Rights Watch, said in a statement Tuesday.
+The “gravity and intensification of the brutal crackdown on the Nicaraguan opposition eliminates any possibility of a free and fair presidential election in November,” José Miguel Vivanco, Americas director at Human Rights Watch, said in a statement Tuesday.

-At the Human Rights Council, Nicaragua’s foreign minister, Denis Moncada, denied the recent arrests were politically motivated, Reuters reported.
-He also criticized the United States and Europe for “centuries of aggression and meddling.”
+At the Human Rights Council, Nicaraguan Foreign Minister Denis Moncada denied that the recent arrests were politically motivated, Reuters reported.
+He also accused the United States and Europe of “centuries of aggression and meddling.”

 “We have the right to peace that we have been building with great effort amid centuries of aggression, meddling and intervention by the United States and complicit European powers,” Reuters quoted Moncada as saying.